open-contracting/standard/standard/docs/en/implementation/amendments.md

 The Easy releases guidance (<mark>add link</mark>) explains how to publish releases without storing or publishing a full change history.
 Depending on the source system, it may still be possible to publish a history of amendments when using this model.

 Where the source system stores a history of contract amendments, either as separate notices or as properties of the original contract notice, contract amendments can be published as separate releases in OCDS.
-A real life [example](https://www.tenders.gov.au/Cn/Show/03a3c53e-b3bd-eac1-558a-4c659e44a516) can be found in Australia's AusTender platform.
+For example, Australia's AusTender platform [stores contract amendments as separate notices, related to the original contract notice](https://www.tenders.gov.au/Cn/Show/03a3c53e-b3bd-eac1-558a-4c659e44a516).

-The table below shows an example of the contract notices table, with an original contract in the first row and an amendment of the same contract in the second.
+The table below shows an example of a contract notices table from a procurement system, with an original contract in the first row and an amendment of the same contract in the second.
 The amendment increases the value of the original contract and changes the contract period.

 ```eval_rst
 .. csv-table-no-translate::